get-icon/geticon/README.md

 # Stack Icons

-Web / IT project stack / tool / technique icon / logo collection and markdown / HTML generator.
+Web / IT project programming language / tool / package / library / technology icon / logo collection and markdown / HTML generator.

-It helps you list your project stack (tools & techniques used or favored by you).
+It helps you list your stack, which is the set of tools & technologies used by your project or favored by you.

 Examples: